Daniel Henshall: Career

 Henshall's first major role was on the short lived BBC soap Out of the Blue (2008), where he played happy go lucky, Adam 'Ado' O'Donnell.

 He won the AACTA Award for Best Actor in a Leading Role for his debut feature film performance as real life serial killer, John Bunting, in Justin Kurzel's Snowtown (2011).
 Indiewire named it one of the best performances of 2012.
 Snowtown was selected to play at Critics' Week during the Cannes Film Festival where it was awarded two special mention prizes.

 Henshall originated the role of Dan Oldfield in the initial sell-out seasons of The Secret River (2013) written by Andrew Bovell, commissioned by Cate Blanchett and Andrew Upton for The Sydney Theatre Company.

 For four seasons he played co-lead, whaler spy Caleb Brewster, alongside Jamie Bell, Heather Lind and Seth Numrich in the AMC revolutionary war series Turn: Washington's Spies (2014–2017).

 Writer/Director Jennifer Kent cast him as Nurse Robbie, opposite Essie Davis, in the universally praised, modern cult classic, The Babadook (2014).
 The Babadook had its world premiere at the 2014 Sundance Film Festival.

 In the DreamWorks live-action version of the Ghost in the Shell (2017) he played Skinny Man, an AI corrupted vigilante, opposite Scarlett Johansson.
 Johansson and Henshall battle it out in a recreation of the famous water fight and interrogation scenes of the original 1995 Anime of the same name.

 Oscar-winning Director Bong Joon-ho cast him as Blonde, animal rights-activist and boyfriend of Silver, alongside Paul Dano, Steven Yeun, Lily Collins and Devon Bostick, in the action-adventure feature film Okja (2017).
 Okja competed for the Palme d'or in Official Competition at the Cannes Film Festival.

 He played white supremacist Slayer, opposite Jamie Bell, Vera Farmiga and Bill Camp, in Skin (2018), based on the life of Bryon Widner and work of Daryle Lamont Jenkins.
 Skin had its world premiere at the Toronto Film Festival.

 Henshall was nominated for the Film Critics Circle of Australia and Australian Film Critics Association Awards for Best Actor for his performance as Archibald Prize-winning artist Adam Cullen in Acute Misfortune (2019), opposite Toby Wallace and directed by Thomas M. Wright.
 Acute Misfortune was named best Australian film of 2019 by The Guardian.

 He played murder suspect Leonard Patz, opposite Chris Evans and Cherry Jones, in the Apple TV+ thriller Defending Jacob (2020), directed by Morten Tyldum.

-He played Daryl Dunn, criminal on the run turned Santa, in the family Christmas comedy, A Sunburnt Christmas (2020), directed by Christiaan Van Vuuren.
+He was Daryl Dunn, criminal on the run turned Santa, in the Stan family Christmas comedy, A Sunburnt Christmas (2020), directed by Christiaan Van Vuuren.

-In the Netflix series Clickbait (2021), Henshall played grieving brother turned vigilante, Simon Burton, opposite Zoe Kazan, Adrian Grenier and Phoenix Raei.
+Next Henshall played grieving brother turned vigilante, Simon Burton, in the Netflix limited series Clickbait (2021), opposite Zoe Kazan, Adrian Grenier and Phoenix Raei.